andgordio/mockupless/docs/Courses/InteractionBasics/Objects/objects-pro.md

 # Objects pro

 An item in an object can be treated as a regular variable in many ways.
-When you use an array of objects to create a list, you can use object’s variables not only to render their values.
-You can use them as a source property for images, to render conditional elements and add conditional styles too.
+When you use an array of objects to create a list, you can use the object’s variables not only to render their values.
+You can use them as a source property for images, to render conditional elements, and to add conditional styles too.

-Following the example from the previous article, a list of recent chats can be extended to show:
+Following the example from the previous article, a list of recent chats can be extended to show
 - avatars,
 - unread dot indicators,
 - bold darker fonts for unread chats: